Universities are an essential pillar for the Development of the 2030 Agenda

 IE University has organized a series of conferences, round tables and events as parallel activities of the COP25.

 IE University participated on Monday on the first day of the 2019 United Nations Climate Change Conference (COP25) by organizing a panel on “The Role of Universities in the Implementation of the 2030 Agenda.”
 It included the Minister of Science, Innovation & Universities of Spain, Pedro Duque, the Vice-Dean for Management and Development of IE School of Global and Public Affairs, Jaime de Aguinaga, and the Chancellor of the University for Peace and former President of the European Parliament, Enrique Barón.
 The panel was moderated by Cristina Manzano, Director of esglobal.

 This is the first COP25 event organized by IE University, a supporting partner of the conference in Madrid.
 IE University will also sponsor two additional panels during the Conference: Art and Sustainability (Dec.
 7, Blue Zone) and Sustainable Businesses (Dec.
 13, Green Zone), as well as the premiere of the first episode of the documentary “A Story of the Future” (Dec.
 7, Green Zone), produced by the Center for the Governance of Change of IE with History Channel.
-In addition, IE University will be further supporting the COP25 through its Sustainable Mindset event, taking place on the Madrid campus through December 11th.
+In addition, IE University will be further supporting the COP25 through its Sustainable Mindset event, taking place on the Madrid center through December 11th.

 The Minister Duque emphasized universities’ key responsibility as “one of the most powerful tools for generating knowledge, raising awareness about the climate crisis, and promoting change.”
 He also highlighted the role of research, development and innovation in all transition processes and, in particular, in reaching the U.N.’s Sustainable Development Goals.